-Fusion5 quick to make their mark at 2016 Microsoft NZ Partner Awards.
+Fusion5 make their mark at 2016 Microsoft NZ Partner Awards

 Fusion5, one of Microsoft’s newest partners, debuted in style at the prestigious black-tie Microsoft New Zealand Partner Awards held in Auckland on 31 March 2016.
 In walking away with the Customer Relationship Management Partner of the Year award for 2016, Fusion5 has been recognised by Microsoft for excelling in providing innovative and unique sales, services, solutions, and/or support based on Microsoft Dynamics CRM.

 Rebecca Tohill, Chief Executive and founder of Fusion5, said, “We are delighted to have so quickly made our mark as a Microsoft partner.
 It vindicates our decision to wholeheartedly invest in Microsoft Dynamics CRM, assures our customers they are in excellent hands, and quickly positions us as a market leader.”